arvo-tuni/pupil-labs/README.md

 npm install
 ```

+## Demo

+The package comes with a demo that is implemented in `index.js` file.
+To run it, open a console in the project root folder and run it with `node ./index.js` command.
+Note that Pupil Capture must be running already before the demo starts.
+You can also open the `Annotations` plugin in Pupil Capture (it will automatically create one annotation), and after the demo starts press an annotation button in the Pupil Capture GUI (by default, this is "E").
+The annotation message will be received by the demoing application.
+The demo will soon continue with capturing gaze data for a few seconds.

 ## Usage and API

 Create a JS file in the project root folder that will be a starting point of your application.
-You can also modify the existing index.js file that serves as a template for you application.
+You can also modify the existing `index.js` file that may serve as a template for your application.

 In the JS file, import the app: